|

 4) In the most thorough analysis to date, the RAND Corporation, at the request of the US Department of Health and Human Services, performed a comprehensive search and review of published reports on ephedra.
 The investigators concluded that ephedrine and ephedra are associated with 2-3 times the risk of heart palpitations, autonomic symptoms, and psychiatric symptoms (Shekelle PG, et al. 2003).

-And quality-control issues have been demonstrated for ephedra supplements: In 2000, researchers at the University of Arkansas analyzed two separate lots of 10 commercially available ephedra supplements (Gurley BJ, et al. 2000.).
+In 2000, researchers at the University of Arkansas analyzed two separate lots of 10 commercially available ephedra supplements (Gurley BJ, et al. 2000.).
 Brands such as Metabolife, Ripped Fuel, and Xenadrine, to name a few, were included.
 Nineteen of 20 products contained measurable amounts of ephedrine, the major alkaloid found in herbal ephedra.
 But the amount of ephedrine ranged from 1.09 to 15.33 mg/capsule.
 Pseudoephedrine was identified in 16 of these 20 products; quantities ranged from 0.16 to 9.45 mg per capsule.

-When 2 brands that each claimed 150 mg of ephedra per capsule were compared, one contained only 3.0 mg ephedrine while the other contained 14.2 mg ephedrine.
-This does not suggest these products were mislabeled.
-Rather, it is simply an example of how much a specific ingredient in an herbal substance can vary.
+When 2 brands that each claimed 150 mg of herbal ephedra per capsule were compared, one contained only 3.0 mg ephedrine while the other contained 14.2 mg ephedrine.
+This does not suggest these products were intentionally mislabeled.
+Rather, it is simply an example of how much an ingredient in an herbal substance can vary.
 Different manufacturers will obtain their raw material from different suppliers.
 In this case, even though both products used the same amount of raw material (150 mg), the amount of active ingredient (ephedrine) varied by nearly 5-fold.
 In another report, researchers from UCSF revealed that 31% of the products they tested contained more than 110% of the amount stated on the product's label (Haller CA, et al. 2004).

 Even more worrisome is a lack of consistency between 2 lots of the same brand: